ADD-ONS / SCALES

 • leukoencephalopathy on CT/MRI Leucoencephalopathy on FLAIR (→ FAZEKAS scaleARWMC scale)

-• it is caused by lipohyalinosis (the main feature of lipohyalinosis is the thickening of the vessel wall with narrowing of the lumina, eventually vessel occlusion and infarction may occur)
+• caused by lipohyalinosis (the main feature of lipohyalinosis is the thickening of the vessel wall with narrowing of the lumina; eventually, vessel occlusion and infarction may occur)

 • distinguish non-arteriolopathic occlusion of perforating arteries Nonarteriolopathic pontine infarction on the basis of probable Branch Artery Disease (BAD) or embolization.